Suicide is a growing problem among teens and young adults, especailly since the pandemic. Worried, frightened parents need help.

 OR, “You look pretty miserable.
 Are you thinking of killing yourself?”

 OR, “I’m wondering if you are thinking about suicide?”

-If these don’t sound like you, then rephrase them.
+If these questions don’t sound like you, then rephrase them.
 Practice saying them out loud helps too.
-If your son or daughter said something to you in a conversation that alarms you like, “I can’t take it anymore” OR “I’m done”, you could ask the “S” question immediately (in private).
+If your son or daughter said something to you in a conversation that alarms you like, “I can’t take it anymore” OR “I’m done”, you should try to ask the “S” question immediately (but in private).

 “What you just said concerns me.
 Are you thinking of killing yourself?”